danielzar2710/tictactoe-server/README.md

 3.go to the folder tictactoe-server and type "npm start" in the command-line

-4.go to the localhost the command line tells you from several tabs or browsers and srat playing
+4.go to the localhost the command line tells you from several tabs or browsers and start playing